drupalprojects/bootstrap/docs/project/project-grunt.md

 this limits the rapid development of the `overrides.less` file to the default Bootstrap theme.
 If you have switched themes, you must manually compile all the version and theme override files.

-## Releases
-Please refer to the RELEASES.md documentation.